mikescotthc/Ansible-apps-deploy-Arch/README.md

 # Ansible-apps-deploy-Arch/Garuda

+Deploy via a VM or via Container (below)

 **DEPLOY TO NEW VM**

 By default, on Garuda Linux, the default directory for storing playbook files and other Ansible-related files is `/etc/ansible`.